cwahn/efp/README.md

 # Eager Functional Programming

-This library is for eager functional programming with C++.
+"**Practical eager functional programming for C++**"

-The major purpose of this library is to remove loop iterations, preserving the performance of bear C. Therefore, it is also suitable for embedded project.
+The major purpose of this library is to remove loops and utilize the power of functional programming while preserving the performance of bare C in C++.
+Therefore, it is also suitable for general applications including embedded projects.

 ## Features
 ### Zero-Copy Sequence Types
 Zero-copy, guaranteed copy-elision (RVO, NRVO) optimization sequence types; StaticArray, StaticVector, DynamicVector.
+Copy-elision of these types is guaranteed regardless of compiler and C++ standard.

-### Higher Order Functions
+### Higher-Order Functions
-Efp supports major HOFs including `for_each`, `map`, `map_with_index`, `from_function`, `filter`, `foldl`, `foldr`, etc.
+EFP supports major higher-order functions including `for_each`, `map`, `map_with_index`, `from_function`, `filter`, `foldl`, `foldr`, etc.

+### APIs
+EFP accepts C-style array, `std::array`, `std::vector`, `efp::StaticArray`, `efp::StaticVector`, `efp::DynamicVector` as sequence argument.

+Sequence-returning functions will return zero-copy sequences of EFP, which are either `efp::StaticArray`, `efp::StaticVector`, `efp::DynamicVector` based on types of argument sequences.

 ## Examples
 ```cpp